-- (1) The 38.7 acres near the summit of Gore Mountain that would be reclassified from Intensive Use and added to the Siamese Ponds Wilderness Area are between 3,100 feet to 3,550 feet elevation.
+- (1) The 38.7 acres near the summit of Gore Mountain that would be reclassified from Intensive Use and added to the Siamese Ponds Wilderness Area are between 3,100 feet and 3,550 feet elevation.
 The forest cover is predominantly mountain spruce-fir forest and is part of the Adirondack Sub Alpine Forest Bird Conservation Area, providing habitat favored by Bicknell's thrush and other neotropical bird species.
-The proposed reclassification of these lands would help ensure a more restrictive management of these lands to protect this important habitat. - (2) Reclassification of the 29.0 acres of Vanderwhacker Mountain Wild Forest to Intensive Use represents the minimum acreage necessary to facilitate construction of a new lift and trail connections with the Town of Johnsburg Ski Bowl, and to relocate a portion of an existing cross country ski trail.
+The proposed reclassification of these lands would help ensure a more restrictive management of these lands to protect this important habitat. - (2) Reclassification of the 29.0 acres of Vanderwhacker Mountain Wild Forest to Intensive Use represents the minimum acreage necessary to facilitate construction of a new lift and trail connections with the Town of Johnsburg Ski Bowl.
 The proposed addition to the Intensive Use Area would not include Rabbit Pond or its shoreline, continuing the protection of these resources as Wild Forest.
-The draft UMP amendment would provide for the construction and management of the new lift and trails, and the relocation of a portion of the Rabbit Pond cross country ski trail according to APSLMP guidelines for Intensive Use lands.
+The UMP amendment would provide for the construction and management of the new lift and trails, and for the relocation of a portion of the Rabbit Pond cross country ski trail.